n., plural: sugars

 Sugars, just like the other carbohydrates, are organic compounds.
 An organic compound is a compound that, in general, contains carbon covalently bound to other atoms, especially Carbon-Carbon (C-C) and Carbon-Hydrogen (C-H).
 The four major elements that make up sugars and other carbohydrates are carbon, hydrogen, oxygen, and nitrogen.
 The general chemical formula of sugar is Cn (H2O) n (or Cn H2nOn), where n may range from 3 to 7.
 The ratio of hydrogen atoms to oxygen atoms is often 2:1.
 (NB: An exception to this rule is deoxyribose.)
 Because of this chemical formula rule, sugars and most carbohydrates are referred to as hydrates of carbon.
 Most sugars have a name that typically ends in –ose.
 They may contain either aldehyde or ketone groups.

 The saccharide is the structural (monomeric) unit of carbohydrates.
-Monomers of carbohydrates (i.e. monosaccharide) may join to form longer chains.
-The monosaccharides are linked to each other (or to other non-carbohydrate group) by a glycosidic bond (also called glycosidic linkage), a type of covalent bond.
+Monomers of carbohydrates (i.e. monosaccharides) may join to form longer chains.
+The monosaccharides are linked to each other (or to other non-carbohydrate groups) by a glycosidic bond (also called glycosidic linkage), a type of covalent bond.

 Saccharide is the structural (monomeric) unit of carbohydrates and carbohydrates may be classified into monosaccharides, disaccharides, oligosaccharides, and polysaccharides based on the number of saccharide units.